kchoi85/Docker-Containerized-Web-App/README.md

 - Docker installed on your local environment
 - IDE (Visual Studio Code recommended)

-## All files to be created
+## All Files to be Created
 - app.py
 - requirements.txt
 - templates/index.html
 - Dockerfile

-## Make a project directory to store the files
+## Make a Project Directory to Store the Files
 `mkdir project_folder`

-## Your Flask App - app.py
+## Creating Your Flask Application File - app.py
 ```python
 from flask import Flask, render_template